ErikOSorensen/mmzame/README.md

 The data file is downloaded when the `targets` plan is first run.

 The files available (and automatically downloaded from Harvard Dataverse and put in a a cached "target") are:

 | Filename | Content |
 |----------|---------|
 | mmzame_decisions.tab | Decisions for each individual.  |
 | mmzame_background.tab | Short survey of participant demographics. |

+For reference, copies of the data, in Stata format, and with pdf codebooks are available in the `data_and_documentation` subdirectory of the replication package.

 ## Computational requirements